draprar/data-analysis_projects/README.md

 # Data Analysis Projects

-This repository contains a collection of data analysis projects utilizing **Power BI, Excel, and Python (Jupyter Notebook)**.
+This repository contains a collection of data analysis projects utilizing **Power BI, Excel, Python (Jupyter Notebook), and R**.
 Each project demonstrates different aspects of **data visualization, statistical analysis, and predictive modeling**, showcasing how various tools can transform raw data into actionable insights.

 ## Projects